rustezeorg/rusteze/README.md

 ## What is Rusteze

-The goal of rusteze is to write once deploy anywhere, so write your api endpoints and deploy to aws lambda functions, containers, cloudflare or just to a docker container you can run yourself.
+The goal of rusteze is to write once deploy anywhere, so write your api endpoints and deploy to aws lambda functions, containers, cloudflare or just to a docker container that you can run yourself.

 ## Quick Look

-Below is a basic "Hello Wolrd" application:
+Below is a basic "Hello World" application:

 ```rust
 use rusteze::{route};